Lapsing of development consents

 Lapsing dates of development consents and deferred commencement consents have been changed so that:

-• all consents and deferred commencement consents granted from 25 March 2020 to 25 March 2022 will have a five-year lapsing period that cannot be reduced by the consent authority,
+- all consents and deferred commencement consents granted from 25 March 2020 to 25 March 2022 will have a 5-year lapsing period that cannot be reduced by the consent authority

-• for consents and deferred commencement consents granted prior to 25 March 2020 that had not already lapsed, the lapsing date has been extended by 2 years and;
+- for consents and deferred commencement consents granted before 25 March 2020 that had not already lapsed, the lapsing date has been extended by 2 years

-• consents and deferred commencement consents that have lapsed since 25 March 2020 are revived and extended by 2 years from the date they lapsed.
+- consents and deferred commencement consents that have lapsed after 25 March 2020 and until 14 May 2020 are revived and extended by 2 years from the date they lapsed.

 Development consents